 I wear denim every day, it’s like my uniform.
 As everything, after a while, they become old and have holes.
 As I hate to throw away…even old clothes, I try to find ways to upcycle things.
+I gave a ty making a DIY Denim Rug.

 The result was totally worth the time and my son have a nice rug to play in his bedroom.